jason-lieb/browser-interface/README.md

 ## Browser Compatibility

-In order to work with Brave browser, you must go to `brave://flags` and manually enable the following flags:
+Brave: go to `brave://flags` and manually enable the following flags:

 1. `#file-system-access-api`

+2. `#file-system-access-persistant-permission`

+3. `#file-system-observer`

+Chromium: go to `chrome://flags` and manually enable the following flags:

+1. `#permission-storage-access-api`

 2. `#file-system-access-persistant-permission`